 Q: What makes this game so great?

 "Main" is the main difficulty setting.
-There are many differences between Normal and Hard Mode; too many to list.
+There are many differences between Normal and Hard Mode; too many to list all of them, but in general, it changes the way enemies, bosses, and stages behave.

 "Damage" affects how much damage Mega Man takes.
 1.0 is the default.
 Setting it to 0.5 makes the game easier, as you take half as much damage.
 1.5 makes it harder.